omni-network/omni/docs/site/docs/learn/omni/consensus.md

 sidebar_position: 7
 ---

-# Omni Parallelized Consensus
+# Omni Integrated Consensus

-Omni introduces a groundbreaking approach to blockchain consensus known as **Parallelized Consensus**.
+Omni introduces a groundbreaking approach to blockchain consensus known as **Integrated Consensus**.
 This innovative method allows the Omni network to simultaneously process consensus on its Ethereum Virtual Machine (EVM) and manage cross-chain data or messages, known as XBlocks.
 This dual-path consensus mechanism enhances network performance, ensuring swift and secure validation of transactions and cross-chain interactions.

-## How Parallelized Consensus Works
+## How Integrated Consensus Works

-Parallelized Consensus in Omni consists of two main sub-processes, each handling a distinct aspect of network operations:
+Integrated Consensus in Omni consists of two main sub-processes, each handling a distinct aspect of network operations:

 ### Omni EVM Consensus